smatt852/OdinProjectAssignments/README.md

 slideshow2a.html is an image slider of my dog Beau.
 weather.html and gifSearch.html are simple pages that use public APIs.
 mergeSort.js is a recursive sorting algorithm that I wrote only after looking at others' code.
-linkedList.js is a class which makes a linked list with basic editting methods.
+linkedList.js is a class which makes a linked list with basic editting methods. landingPage is not accessible for some reason so I reuploaded it as copyPageAssignment.
+It's just an exercise to duplicate a page.